 Why I Paint

 Copying the landscape or rendering precisely the arrangement of objects in a still life set before me, even though what is before me may move me with its beauty and, indeed, has moved me to paint it, is not what I am trying to do with my painting.
 For me, copying the world is best done with photography or super-realism.
-But I have found, after spending too many years trying to apprehend that beauty by rendering the objects as I see them with my eyes, that the emotional response experienced in viewing can be lost when it arrives at the canvas.

-Some will call this the artist’s “interpretation”, a term I am uncomfortable with.
+Some will call this the artist’s “interpretation,” a term I am uncomfortable with.
 To me, interpretation implies a disconnect from the very thing I am struggling to depict.
 So I do not interpret my landscapes and still lifes, rather I use their inherent structure and, using color and brushwork, overlay my response.

-A better way to think of my approach is this: The beauty I experience when viewing something is the human part of that thing, it is something experienced inwardly and, though the thing may be beautiful in its own right, the beauty is truly in the eye of the beholder….and so I continue my work to paint, realistically, the beauty I experience.
+A better way to think of my approach is this: The beauty I experience when viewing something is the human part of that thing; it is something experienced inwardly, and though the thing may be beautiful in its own right, the beauty is truly in the eye of the beholder….and so I continue my work to paint, realistically, the beauty I experience.

-As for “style”, if a style emerges from this then so be it.
+As for “style,” if a style emerges from this, then so be it.
 There is certainly no effort to create a style artificially.

 Artist’s Life